leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 vendor/bin/phpunit --filter=Integration
 ```

-Guzzle also supports logging the user in and keeping the state throughout the tests.
-I can then assert that the response is different for users with the "admin" or "contributor" roles.
+Guzzle supports logging the user in and keeping the state throughout the tests.
+I can then assert that the response is different for users with the `admin` or `contributor` roles.
 This is accomplished by using a "cookie jar", and sending a first HTTP request to log the user in, before executing the tests ([source code](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/layers/GraphQLAPIForWP/phpunit-packages/webserver-requests/tests/AbstractWebserverRequestTestCase.php#L39)):

 ```php
 class WithUserLoggedInTest extends TestCase